 - Heteronormative Crusader: Played for symbolism - Eve, a bisexual sadomasochist, gets attacked (twice!) by a very judgemental man.
 However, this man comes out of nowhere - in all likelyhood he is not to be taken as a literal person, but rather as a manifestation of her anxiety.

-- Internalized Categorism: Eve struggle with this trough the entire movie.
+- Internalized Categorism: Eve struggls with this through the entire movie.
 As the page quote indicates, the whole thing is about the devastating effects of having grown up as a girl/woman, having been pushed into an destructive gender role.
 Not restricted to gender alone, it's also about trying to come to terms with one's power and sexuality.

 - Jaywalking Will Ruin Your Life: The main character's sister gets arrested for shoplifting.
 She can't pay the fine/bail, so she is kept in jail.
 Because of this, she risks missing getting her doctorate, tarnishing her academic career.